unhcr-americas/ageingonthemove/README.md

 ## Insert images

+### Select the right pictures

+UNHCR has its own media library that can be used to search and select pictures: [https://media.unhcr.org/](https://media.unhcr.org/).

+When selecting pictures for a report, as pointed in the report: [Aid recipients call for more dignity and diversity in INGO campaigns](https://www.radiaid.com/aid-recipients-call-for-more-dignity-and-diversity): "_Aid communication still needs to move away from presenting the single story: Why not try to create a sense of hope or provide inspiration to the viewer, instead of primarily provoking feelings of despair?_"

+Practically speaking this implies;

+ * Avoid putting pictures of persons that can be easily recognized
+ * If the pictures you have includes persons that can be recognized, do not include those that present the person in a state of despair.
+An emotional state of despair can easily be conveyed by pictures that do not include recognizable faces.

 #### First resize them

+It is important that you optimize their size for the context in which they will be published.
 Saving your images with appropriate dimensions and optimizing images for the web can help with a few things:

  * Speed – if a web page loads in more than 5 seconds, the probability that a mobile user will leave that page increases by 90%.
 By resizing and reducing image sizes, you make your website pages faster.